jasongfleischer/defunct-website-argo-navis/_posts/2020-04-28-Asymptomatic-COVID-infections-good-or-bad.md

 Also notable to me is that in some parameter regimes, the asymptomatic cases fall to 0 last, meaning a change in conditions, like the lifting of restrictions, could potentially reignite an outbreak from them.

+Now finally, consider [this March 20 paper by Li et al. on SARS-CoV-2 spread in China](https://science.sciencemag.org/content/early/2020/04/24/science.abb3221).
+They looked at the spread of the virus within China from Jan 10 - Feb 8.
+They estimate that

+1. Asymptomatic around 80%+ of carriers are asymptomatic
+2. Asymptomatic people are around half as good at transmitting the virus to others as a symptomatic person
+3. Because of their higher prevelance, asymptomatics are responsible for the vast majority of infections, in spite of their lower transmissibility

+This naturally raises the question of what happens when you plug in the estimates from Li et. al. into H+H....
+And the problem is I am (1)  too busy with a preschooler in my household, to the point that Ishouldn't have taken an hour to write this post; and (2) I have no dedicated software for this kind of modeling.
+Anyone out there interested in this?

-# Thought experiment
+# A thought experiment

 What happens in cases where an asymptomatic person is brought into close contact with a susceptible person.
 Like nursing homes, where a caretaker is often lifting old people in and out of bed?
 Or when bars reopen and people pair off joyously because they haven't had the chance in weeks?
 Something much different than when asymptomatic people pass by each other in a grocery store 6 ft away.

 Anyway, I'd love to see more modeling of this kind being used for decision making about restrictions.
 I'd love to see people do things to combine age group models and asymptomatic models.
-Anyone working on this?
+Is anyone already doing it that I'm not aware of?